 Containers are everywhere now, including in OpenStack, where more and more projects are starting to include them.
-In my OpenStack and Containers course, I focus on two main areas: OpenStack running in containers and containers running on OpenStack.
+In OpenStack and Containers course, we focus on two main areas: OpenStack running in containers and containers running on OpenStack.
 The course consists of four projects (two for each) about these topics.
 One of those projects is Kolla, which includes the Kolla and Kolla-Ansible projects.
 In this blog post, we are going to look at how Kolla containers are being used by other projects.

 Tripleo, the upstream version of the Red Hat OpenStack Platform, has recently begun using Kolla containers to deploy both the Undercloud and Overcloud.
 The benefits for this move include:

 - The ability to just swap out containers in order to perform upgrades

 - Easy rollbacks if an upgrades fail

 - The ability to remove dependencies that affect service deployments

 - Providing a consistent environment on startup

 - The ability to run different versions of services on a single host

 One of the reasons behind the decision to use Kolla for providing the containers is because they are Docker-based, and can be accessed via Heat hooks.
 Another reason is that the Kolla containers are built using popular operating systems such as CentOS, RHEL, and Ubuntu.

 Helm Charts and Kubernetes